Three Queers Winning

 They stayed the course – their course – despite the pushbacks, the inappropriate expectations of others, and the disapproving glares and stares.

-Each made the decision to be their authentic self and offer little explanation and no apology.
+Each made the decision to be their authentic self and offered little explanation and no apology.

 This is a powerful formula for living.

-These are my set ups and my responses illustrating “No Explanation — No Apology” in action.
+These are my set ups and my imaginary responses illustrating “No Explanation — No Apology” in action.

 *Why do you dress so weirdly?